-While most of its competitors have more seats and use less fuel, auto critics write that the 2013 Honda CR-Z is more fun to drive than most hybrid cars.
+Although some rivals use less fuel, reviewers agreed that the 2013 Honda CR-Z is more fun to drive than many hybrid cars.

 Other Cars to Consider